 Example: "I was going to go to the office today, but I think I'll just hang loose instead."

-Why policemen were called the Fuzz during the ’60s is anybody’s guess.
+Yes, people in the 1960s had a whole lot of slang for the police.
+Still, why policemen were called the fuzz during the '60s is anybody's guess.
 Could it be the military style crew cuts that cops preferred during that decade?
 Possibly, but we may never know.

 Lay it on me